Vision and Inspiration

 Venture, which was established in 1986 by Julia Courtenay-Tanner, quickly set a new benchmark for language acquisition in Hong Kong.
 From primary students to adults, Venture spear-headed a wholistic approach to English teaching with programmes being conducted not only for organisations such as HSBC, Schindler Lifts, Zung Fu and the Hyatt Group, but also for individuals, both adults and children.

-It soon became apparent that young students needed additional exposure to the English language, and so Venture pioneered overseas summer camps with one of Britain’s leading language schools in England.
+It soon became apparent that young students needed additional exposure to the English language, and so Venture pioneered overseas summer camps.
 During these time-away-from-home vacational programmes, students experienced the thrill of independence and the need to communicate in English with youngsters of their own age from countries all around the world.
 Hong Kong teachers accompanied the groups to England and benefitted from the teacher training programmes that were offered to them.

 An innovative approach to English language learning and a determination to run programmes of the highest quality have been the foundation of Venture’s success.
 Venture not only trains in companies and schools, and to adults, teenagers and children, it also provides teacher training programmes in Hong Kong, India and China.
 Most recently, Venture has participated in an English language programme for teachers from rural schools in China with the Ah Kim Hing Love and Care Charity.

 Venture’s inspirations include an essay competition that was run annually by the South China Morning Post for several years.
 The competition encouraged students to explore and develop their creativity through the medium of writing.
 Following the success of this competition, the South China Morning Post opened up the Student of the Year Awards, inviting Julia Courtenay-Tanner to be one of the judges for the Linguist of the Year.
 She held this position for several years until the SCMP closed the event.